dibrale/Regions/README.md

 ## Running Tests
-This project ships with pytest tests.
+This project ships with pytest unit tests covering the core framework and components.

 ```powershell
 # From the project root